ArchangeLillith/Slots-Project/README.md

 <!-- QUESTIONS / THINGS TO SOLVE -->
 ## Questions
-    For ruins, when you get an item the first time should it pay out?
+   * For ruins, when you get an item the first time should it pay out?
 Or do you just get the item?
-        I imagine it'd be a base for matching ruins and if you get a dupe it gives a small bonus, like 30 base +5 for dupe.
+        * I imagine it'd be a base for matching ruins and if you get a dupe it gives a small bonus, like 30 base +5 for dupe.
+   * How do we structure the if then?
+        * Maybe we could do a generic if then, saying ```if (symbol === symbol) then ...```
+   *

 <!-- RESEARCH -->
 ## Research